 To receive recognition by the city, historic neighborhoods must be more than 40 years old, represent a strong connection to the city as it once was, and have unique architecture.
 Only two neighborhoods in Las Vegas are acknowledged by the city, but the Nevada Preservation Foundation seeks to commemorate all of them with walking and biking tours.

 The most famous fixture in this neighborhood is the Huntridge Theater, a building whose future is still uncertain because it is one of Nevada’s most endangered historic places.
 Huntridge Circle Park is in the center of the neighborhood, acting as a roundabout for commuters passing through Maryland.

 What originally began as a planned community back in the 1950s is now the Scotch 80s, located west of I-15 just a few minutes from Downtown Las Vegas.
 Famous streets include Shadow Lane, Silver Avenue, and Bannie Avenue, which are known for their lush greenery.

-A classic example of mid-century architecture, Paradise Palms off East Desert Inn was built around the same time in the 1960s as the nearby Sunrise Hospital and Boulevard Mall.
-The architecture in this neighborhood were unique for their time period, as they weren’t the expected bungalow or Craftsman style of earlier homes.
+A classic example of mid-century architecture, Paradise Palms off East Desert Inn Road was built around the same time in the 1960s as the nearby Sunrise Hospital and Boulevard Mall.
+The architecture in this neighborhood was unique for its time period, as it wasn't the expected bungalow or Craftsman style of earlier homes.

 Beverly Green may be known for its desert landscape and angular rooflines, but the neighborhood is also known for its themed homes that look like western ranches, mock Tudor cottages, and Spanish bungalows.
 Several homes in the neighborhood were also designed by prolific architects Walter Zick and Harris Sharp, who worked on the Moulin Rouge and Mint Hotel.

 Although many neighborhoods in Las Vegas follow a grid system, John S. Park is famous for its curvilinear streets lined with trees.
 The architectural styles in this neighborhood range from Period Revival to post-war, ranch-style homes.
 John S. Park also includes some of the last remaining Tudor-style homes in Las Vegas and contains a surprising amount of foliage for a desert neighborhood.